-By 1981, Alan Grogono, M.D., had come from SUNY Syracuse to take the helm of the Department of Anesthesiology.
-Grog, as he was known, formalized many aspects of the department by creating a mission statement, instituting a more formal lecture schedule, and creating a joint Morbidity & Mortality conference with the Department of Surgery.
+By 1981, Alan Grogono, M.D., came from SUNY Syracuse to take the helm of the Department of Anesthesiology.
+Grog, as he was known, formalized many aspects of the department by creating a mission statement, instituting a formal lecture schedule, and creating a joint Morbidity & Mortality conference with the Department of Surgery.
 Grog also created the New Orleans Anesthesia Society, a medical student anesthesia interest group, and coordinated regular Continuing Medical Education (CME) courses and other educational meetings between Tulane and our colleagues at LSU and Ochsner.

-Also In the 1980s, Jeff Mandel, M.D., Grog, and Mr. Steve Garcia implemented the first computer network at Tulane with a number of faculty Apple computers that functioned as the original Tulane email server for years.
+In the 1980s, Jeff Mandel, M.D., Grog, and Mr. Steve Garcia implemented the first computer network at Tulane with a number of faculty Apple computers that functioned as the original Tulane email server for years.
 In 1986, Grog and John Youngberg, M.D., introduced the Mardi Gras Anesthesia Update, a very popular CME refresher course in anesthesia.
 Six years later, they introduced the New Orleans Anesthesiology Comprehensive Review and, with the help of Girish Moudgil, M.D., attracted nationally recognized speakers to provide educational material for those preparing for their Board Exams.
-In 1988, Bobby Nossaman, M.D., and Micheal Gold, M.D., opened the first multi-disciplinary pain clinic in the city, and Bobby established the first medical student rotations, with lectures and demonstrations.
+In 1988, Bobby Nossaman, M.D., and Micheal Gold, M.D., opened the first multi-disciplinary pain clinic in the city, and established the first medical student rotations, with lectures and demonstrations.
 In the meantime, Dr. Ramadhyani and Donald Smith, M.D., set up formal pediatrics rotations and did the first pediatric heart transplant in the state of Louisiana.
 Smith also expanded and maintained an ever more sophisticated array of anesthesia monitoring with the legendary anesthesia tech Val.